makyinmars/xtra-power/README.md

 # Create T3 App

+# App for TDD Learning Purposes

+- Check `/src/test/` to learn more about TDD specifically using tRPC and Jest integration.

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.

 ## Why are there `.js` files in here?